bluesky314/MLheuristics.github.io/_posts/2018-12-16-Hello-World.md

 ---
 layout: post
-title: A brief Introduction to SSIM: Structural Similarity Index
+title: SSIM: Structural Similarity Index
 ---

 A brief Introduction to SSIM: Structural Similarity Index

 ---
 This is a blog on SSIM that I had written some time back and saved as a pdf.
 You can find the blog [here](https://drive.google.com/file/d/1rM3fMJ45F-bVYSz7dL8y1_mBDChIrs8g/view?usp=sharing)

-I will briefly introduce the importance of the topic here:
+I will briefly introduce the importance of the topic:

 The SSIM index is used for measuring the similarity between two images.
 The SSIM predicts image quality based on an initial uncompressed or distortion-free image as reference.
 It